 It is a major financial undertaking for Kapatens to claim payment and file any action in court against Tobin Properties.
 The more shareholders that join our group claim, the stronger the group will be and the more likely it is that we will succeed.

 You only need to click on this link to access a webpage where you insert your details and the number of redeemed shares.

-There are more than two hundred former preference shareholders in Tobin Properties, who together owned approximately one million preference shares, that may also be entitled to compensation.
+There are approximately 170 former preference shareholders in Tobin Properties, who together owned approximately 1,000,000 preference shares, that may also be entitled to compensation.
 Several preference shareholders have already registered to sell their claims to Kapatens.

 Court proceedings are very costly and involve substantial financial risk.
 It is difficult, expensive and risky for a sole shareholder to take action against a large company.
 By joining our group claim, you will obtain the following benefits:

 - You will receive money without engaging in any proceedings.
 You will receive 60 percent of any amount that we succeed in collecting from Tobin Properties, without taking any other step than to join the group claim.